bdevorem/WebPortfolio-Hugo/content/ethics/r03/index.md

 series = [ "Ethics" ]
 +++

+I can't believe I have to write this when the EAGLES might win a super bowl for once...

 I definitely feel that I miss out on things.
 I'm definitely a big nerd, and I spend a lot of time on school work, but I also spend a lot of time tinkering with things.
 I feel a lot of guilt over living 11 hours from home, and definitely feel like I'm missing a lot with my family.